jedisct1/Simple-Comet-Server/README.markdown

 A simple COMET server
 =====================

-This a simple HTTP long-polling server.
+This is a simple HTTP long-polling server.

 With intentionally no support for Websockets nor Bayeux.

 But the client-side Javascript library weights only 1 Kb, including support for multiple channels and cross-domain requests.

-Hence, it should work just fine on most web browsers, including decent mobile browsers.
+It should work just fine on most web browsers, including legacy ones and mobile browsers.

 Installation